Perverted-Justice: Cessation of operations and final mission

 In late 2018, the official site announced that they would end active decoy operations at the start of 2019.
-In addition to formally ending the chat room decoy operations that they were well known for, Perverted-Justice founder Xavier Von Erck announced that the organization will be suspending all active operations with the conclusion of the Stephen Deck case.
-In mid-December 2018, Deck was convicted again after having a previous conviction overturned in appellate court, thus marking the conclusion of the final case-related activity for Perverted-Justice.
+In addition to formally ending the chat room decoy operations that they were well known for, Perverted-Justice founder Xavier Von Erck announced that the organization would be suspending all active operations in 2019.
+The Perverted-Justice website is no longer functional as of June 2024 in terms of viewing predators' chatlogs.